Stay committed to the gym (or work out at home!) and constantly fine-tune your workouts, and you're sure to be significantly stronger in a few weeks.

 To do: Wrap a mini-band around both legs, above or below the knees.
 Maintain a half-squat position, and take a big side-step, followed by a half step with the other foot.
 Keep going, 20 steps one way, then switch directions.
 Aim for three sets.
 Up the challenge by finishing with 20 banded jumping jacks.

 So many “standard” core exercises are all about bending (like crunches and situps) or twisting (like bicycles or Russian twists).
 These are all well and good, but you’ll really max out your core strength if you also train those muscles to resist those very actions—in other words, to stabilize against the desire to flex or twist.
 Pallof presses load your core from the side and force it to hold strong.
+They're also far healthier for your back, because you'll be maintaining a neutral spine rather than compressing or extending it.

-To do: Adjust the handle of a cable machine to about solar plexus level.
+To do a Pallof press: Adjust the handle of a cable machine to about solar plexus level.
 Stand so one side of your body faces the machine, and pull the cable in both hands so it’s right in front of you.
 Keeping your shoulders and hips square, extend both arms straight out, resisting the cable’s load and your body’s desire to give in and twist toward the machine.
 Hold your arms out from 2 to 10 seconds, then bring your hands back in close to your body.
 Do 5 to 20 reps.
 Experiment with the cable weight to increase the challenge.

 They ain’t glamorous, but they work both your shoulder and core stability while opening up tight chest muscles, all of which can impede range of motion if neglected.
-Lie face down on the floor, arms extended overhead in a Y shape.
+Lie face-down on the floor, arms extended overhead in a Y shape.
 Turn your thumbs up and peel your upper body off the floor as high as you can while keeping your head neutral and your toes on the floor.
 Lower down, and move your arms so they’re straight out in a T position.
 Repeat the torso-raising.
 Lower down, then move your arms along your sides in an A position, and lift and lower once more.
 Repeat from the top for 10 total reps, rest a minute, and do another set.
 Include in your warmup, especially on shoulder or chest day.

 Another from the boring-but-necessary files, shoulder internal and external rotation exercises help to strengthen the rotator cuff muscles, which are small but essential for shoulder stability.
 More stable shoulders can move more weight.
 So that you get tension across the full range of motion, use a cable machine or a handled resistance band.
 Set the equipment at belly-button height and pin a folded towel between your elbow and your side.
 To do external rotation, stand so the handle is coming across your body with your hand in front of your navel and slowly rotate your hand away from your midline.
 To do internal rotation, stand so the cable or band is pulling away from your working arm, and rotate your hand in toward your navel.
 Do 20 reps of each direction on each side, then repeat up to three sets.
 Add ‘em to your warmup on shoulder and chest day.